-- All grant-specific spending on Danish salaries must be considered in the budget presented in the application beforehand and must subsequently be documented in a time registration system, accounts and reporting. - The hourly rate for permanent, temporary, or voluntary staff may not exceed: - Their current salary level i.e., actual salary cost as well as related expenditures e.g., pension and social security. - The publicly recognized salary level for salaries paid with public funds as presented by Ministry of Finance ('Den fællesakademiske lønskala' via https://medst.dk/). - The salaries of local staff at field offices cannot exceed the average level for equivalent organisations in the same country.
+- All grant-specific spending on Danish salaries must be considered in the budget presented in the application beforehand and must subsequently be documented in a time registration system, accounts and reporting. - The hourly rate for permanent, temporary, or voluntary staff may not exceed: - Their current salary level i.e., actual salary cost as well as related expenditures e.g., pension and social security. - The publicly recognized salary level for salaries paid with public funds as presented by Ministry of Finance ('Den fællesakademiske lønskala' via https://medst.dk/).

+• If the Danish organisation hires local staff at field offices, their salaries cannot exceed the average level for equivalent organisations in the same country.